bartkozal/hocus-pocus/README.md

 micro framework, ideal as a CSS starter kit.

 The main idea behind the Hocus-Pocus is to make the most universal and lightweight framework as possible.
-It includes only the most common stuff without the specific design.
+It includes only the common stuff without the specific design.
 You don't have to overwrite provided CSS classes and every default can be modified in a clean way just by adjusting the appropriate variable.